Hydrangea macrophylla

 Shift expectations in cooler Zone 3-5 yards where sun is weaker.
 There, bigleaf hydrangeas can handle 4-6 hours of direct light without crisping, similar to how garden phlox likes it, and sometimes bloom better than in heavy shade beds.

-Water deeply to soak the root zone 8-10 inches down, then allow the top couple inches of soil to dry before the next session.
-Frequent light sprinkles only encourage shallow roots that suffer every hot afternoon.
+Water deeply to soak the root zone 8-10 inches down, then let the top couple inches dry before the next session.
+Use proper deep watering habits, but judge the plant by soil moisture rather than the drama of one hot afternoon.

 Expect some wilting on very hot days, especially in full bloom.
 If leaves perk back up by evening without another soak, you are in the safe zone, but if they stay limp into the morning, increase the amount of water, not the frequency.